 Las Vegas is notorious for late nights, and even later mornings.
-I thought it would be helpful to construct a breakdown of sit-down restaurants offering all day breakfast in Las Vegas, both on the Strip and Fremont Street for those that have an afternoon craving.
+I thought it would be helpful to construct a breakdown of sit-down restaurants that serve an all day breakfast menu, both on the Strip and Fremont Street.

-For each all day breakfast option below, I’ll be sure to link to the restaurant so you can easily compare menus.
+For each option below, I’ll be sure to link to the restaurant so you can easily compare menus.

 All Day Breakfast on The Strip